specarmi/Thermal_SuperPoint_SLAM/README.md

 # Thermal SuperPoint SLAM

 Thermal SuperPoint SLAM is a project completed for ROB 530 at the University of Michigan in the winter 2021 semester.
 This project aimed to create an indirect SLAM algorithm that can successfully perform on thermal imagery.
 Specifically, we trained a SuperPoint feature detection and description network on thermal imagery and integrated the network with ORB_SLAM2 in place of the ORB feature detector and descriptor.
 Our combined algorithm runs offline on precomputed keypoints and descriptors.
-See our report for the details of the process and our results.
+See our video and report for the details of the process and our results.
 Although the project was completed with thermal imagery in mind, the steps described here can be followed with any set of images to yield a SuperPoint network and corresponding vocabulary and use them within a modified version of ORB_SLAM2.

 This project utilizes four existing codebases:
 - SuperPoint Training: https://github.com/eric-yyjau/pytorch-superpoint